CelestialSim/godot-slang/README.md

 # Installation
 1. Dowload the latest release
-2. Copy the bin and addons/godot_slang_importer in the addons folder in your project
+2. Copy the bin and addons/godot_slang_importer in your project
 3. From the top menu open the Project/Project Settings page.
 Navigate to the Plugins tab and activate the Godot Slang Importer Plugin
 4. A corresponding .glsl file will be created for each .slang file